 Online research profiles

-- 2018-2020 – Alexander von Humboldt Postdoc Fellow Evolutionary Ecology Department; Leibniz IZW-Berlin & Guest Researcher at Leibiz IGB-Berlin.
+- 2018-2020 – Alexander von Humboldt Postdoc Fellow Evolutionary Ecology Department; Leibniz IZW-Berlin & Klaus-Tschira Boost Fellow at Leibniz IGB-Berlin.

 - 2017-2018 – IGB Postdoc Fellow Biology and Ecology of Fishes Department; Leibniz IGB-Berlin

-- 2016-2017 – Post-doc Behavioural Ecology Group; Animal Sciences Department; Wageningen University & Guest Researcher Animal Ecology Department; Netherlands Institute of Ecology.
+- 2016-2017 – Post-doc Behavioural Ecology Group; Animal Sciences Department; Wageningen University & Guest Researcher at the Animal Ecology Department; Netherlands Institute of Ecology.

-- 2012-2016 – PhD student Behavioural Ecology Group; Animal Sciences Department; Wageningen University & Guest Researcher Animal Ecology Department; Netherlands Institute for Ecology.
+- 2012-2016 – PhD student Behavioural Ecology Group; Animal Sciences Department; Wageningen University & Guest Researcher at the Animal Ecology Department; Netherlands Institute for Ecology.